lqc/thinkcspy/source/functions.rst

 new functions.
 Actually, there are a lot of reasons, but this example demonstrates two:

 #.
-Creating a new function gives you an opportunity to name a group of
+Creating a new function gives us an opportunity to name a group of
    statements.
 Functions can simplify a program by hiding a complex computation behind a single command.
-The function (including its name) can capture your mental chunking, or *abstraction*, of the problem.
+The function (including its name) can capture our mental chunking, or *abstraction*, of the problem.
 #.
 Creating a new function can make a program smaller by eliminating repetitive
    code.

-As you might expect, you have to create a function before you can execute it.
+As we might expect, we have to create a function before we can execute it.
 In other words, the function definition has to be executed before the first time it is called.